Jarsa-dev/documentation-user/crm/leads/generate/import.rst

 ==================================
-How to import contacts to the CRM?
+¿Cómo importar contactos al CRM?
 ==================================

 In Odoo CRM, you can import a database of potential customers, for